ICOS-Carbon-Portal/pylib/docs/examples.md

 ### Station Id's

 The function to get the station id's might be something you will use a lot.
 Based on a station id you can get all the dobj id's (PID/URI) and hence access to the data.
-So if you have no idea whatsovever what stations are available, you came to the right place:
+So if you have no idea whatsoever what stations are available, you came to the right place:

 	from icoscp.station import station
 	stationList = station.getIdlist()  # returns a Pandas DataFrame